 |Deinonychus food diagram|

 There are a few ideas as to exactly how Deinonychus hunted.
 The first, and most well-known is that Deinonychus hunted in groups to kill larger prey.
-The idea is that these predators could have used their powerful hind legs to jump onto larger prey and clung on using their front claws and used tails for balance.
+The idea is that these predators could have used their powerful hind legs to jump onto larger dinosaurs and clung on using their front claws and used tails for balance.
 Then they would have used their deadly claws on their feet to bicycle kick into their prey's body, essentially disemboweling it until it collapsed.
-This pack-hunting theory is further supported by an amazing discovery of dinosaur fossils which includes the bones of the larger plant-eating dinosaur, Tenontosaurus, with Deinonychus teeth marks on its bones.
-One could argue that there is a strong chance the Tenontosaurus was already dead and that the Deinonychus were merely scavenging it, but bones from Deinonychus were found nearby as well!
-This suggests that the smaller meat-eaters may have indeed attacked it, and in self defense the larger plant-eater managed to take out some of its attackers before it died.
+This pack-hunting idea is supported by an amazing discovery of the larger plant-eating dinosaur, Tenontosaurus, with Deinonychus teeth marks on its bones.
+One could argue that there is a strong chance the Tenontosaurus was already dead and that the Deinonychus were merely scavenging it, but bones from Deinonychus were found nearby as well, which many suggest supports the narrative that smaller meat-eaters attacked it, and in self defense the larger plant-eater managed to kill some in self-defense before it died.
 It's a cool idea, and has been recreated in art countless times, (Seriously, poor Tenontosaurus' whole identity has been reduced to "Deinonychus food" in most books and other media.) but still really can't be totally proven.
-Some who oppose this idea argue that perhaps the Deinonychus were not pack hunters, were all drawn to the plant-eater's dead body, and killed a few of each other as they fought over the meat.
+Some who oppose this idea argue that perhaps the Deinonychus were not pack hunters, were all drawn to the plant-eater's dead body, and killed a few of each other as they fought over the meat, which is equally plausible.

 The second idea of Deinonychus' hunting behavior delves into its killer claw more deeply.
 Believe it or not, many modern birds also actually have an enlarged second digit talon on their feet.
-The ones that do, like most hawks and eagles, use this claw to pin down prey (alive or dead) to stabilize it as they tear bite-size chunks of meat off with their sharp beaks.
-It is very possible that dinosaurs like Deinonychus could have hunted mostly smaller prey, and used their talons for the same purpose.
+The ones that do, like most hawks and eagles, use this claw to pin down smaller prey (alive or dead) to stabilize it as they tear bite-size chunks of meat off with their sharp beaks.
+It is very possible that dinosaurs like Deinonychus could have hunted mostly smaller prey as well, like smaller dinosaurs, baby dinosaurs, and mammals, and used their talons for the same purpose.
 The video below I took at my job of our Eurasian Hawk demonstrating this technique on a dead mouse.

 That is all for this week!
 As always feel free to comment below or on our facebook page!